dangadadanga/rt_poc/Resume Converter/README.md

 1. Uses Gradle to load dependencies (check out build.gradle file)

+2 Uses Elastic Search 1.4 available here: https://www.elastic.co/downloads/past-releases

-2. Loads in Bluemeix credentials from config.properties file, this file is not pushed but you can create a "config.properties" file in the top level directory of this project, Inside the config.properties file should have this structure
+3. Loads in Bluemeix credentials from credentials.properties file, this file is not pushed but you can create a "config.properties" file in the top level directory of this project, Inside the config.properties file should have this structure

 dc_user=YOUR_DOCUMENT_CONVERSION_USER